yask123/Auto-Music-Downloader/README.md

                         birthday).
   -f FILE [FILE ...]
 Download a list of songs from a file input.
 Each line
                         in the file is considered one song.
+  -pl PLAYLIST [PLAYLIST ...]
+                        Download all songs from a playlist.
 ```

 ### MP3 Tags